Joseph Nane

-Joseph Nane Fils Eone (born March 12, 1987 in Yaoundé) is a Cameroonian footballer, who plays for Oakland Roots in the USL Championship.
+Joseph Nane Fils Eone (born March 12, 1987) is a Cameroonian football manager and former player who is the assistant manager of USL Championship club Oakland Roots.

 Career

-College and Amateur
+College and amateur

 Joseph attended the Catholic University of Cameroon prior to coming to the United States to play college soccer at Old Dominion University in 2006.
 He was a Second Team All-CAA selection in his junior year in 2008.

 During his college years he also played with the Hampton Roads Piranhas in the USL Premier Development League.

 Professional

 Joseph was drafted in the fourth round (53rd overall) of the 2010 MLS SuperDraft by Toronto FC.
 Joseph signed a developmental contract with Toronto FC on April 5, 2010.

 Joseph made his professional debut on April 10, 2010 in a game against New England Revolution.

 Joseph was traded to Colorado Rapids on November 30, 2010 in exchange for a third-round selection in the 2012 MLS SuperDraft.

 Nane was released by Colorado on November 16, 2012.
 He entered the 2012 MLS Re-Entry Draft and became a free agent after going undrafted in both rounds of the draft.

 On March 12, 2013, Nane signed with New York Cosmos, and made 10 appearances and five starts in his first season with the team, which culminated in winning the 2013 NASL Soccer Bowl over Atlanta Silverbacks.
 The Cosmos announced on January 25, 2014 that they had signed Nane to a contract extension.

 During the 2014 Spring season, Nane made eight appearances and six starts and recorded his first assist with the Cosmos in the team's 3-0 win over the Fort Lauderdale Strikers on May 31, 2014 at Fort Lauderdale, as the Cosmos finished in second place with a record of 6-1-2 (W-D-L).

 Nane finished the 2014 regular season with 13 starts and 21 appearances.
 He recorded one assist on the season.
 He failed to reach a new contract agreement with New York at the end of 2014 and was released by the club.

 Nane spent the 2015 season with San Antonio Scorpions, before the club ceased operations in December 2015.